isomerpages/moe-victoriajc/_learn-like-a-victorian/Talent Development Programme/TSD | Drama Elective Programme (DEP).md

 ### Contact Information

-If you have any questions about the Theatre Studies and Drama programme at Victoria Junior College, and/or the aptitude tests and interviews please contact Ms Michelle Lim: [michelle.lim@vjc.sg](mailto:michelle.lim@vjc.sg) or Ms Cheryl Lee: [lee.wen.zhi.cheryl@vjc.sg](mailto:lee.wen.zhi.cheryl@vjc.sg)
+If you have any questions about the Theatre Studies and Drama programme at Victoria Junior College, and/or the aptitude tests and interviews please contact Ms Michelle Lim: [michelle.lim@vjc.edu.sg](mailto:michelle.lim@vjc.edu.sg) or Ms Cheryl Lee: [lee.wen.zhi.cheryl@vjc.edu.sg](mailto:lee.wen.zhi.cheryl@vjc.edu.sg)